LanceMcCarthy/MvpApi/README.md

-## Important Notice
+>[!IMPORTANT]
+> 2026 Update!
+I have un-archived this repo because [redacted], I will share more details when NDA is lifted.

+> [!NOTE]
-Microsoft is sunsetting the MVP API on **April 29th, 2022**.
-This means after that date, the MVP Companion app will no longer work and I will need to hide it from the Microsoft Store.

-However, I will leave this repo as it is.
-It has been, and will continue to be, a developer community resource and a source of inspirpation.
-From API service classes to UI code, it has a plethora of different coding approaches that will be helpful for developers building their own applications and want to know how to do "X, Y, or Z" thing in their project.
+> ~~This repo has been archived.~~ Microsoft removed the MVP API on **April 29th, 2022**.
+The MVP Companion app will no longer work after this date and I have to hide the app in the Microsoft Store.
+However, this repo will remain public; it been a developer community resource and a source of inspirpation.
+From API service classes to UI code, it has a wide variety of coding approaches that are helpful for developers building their own applications.

-### Future Options

-Microsoft has stated that the web UI is the only way to submit your community contributions moving forward.
-Many MVPs have used MVP Companion to efficiently submit and manage their contributions, either through batch operations or the fast GUI capabilities of the app.
-There is the [SellMVP Powershell Module](https://github.com/ZanattaMichael/SelMVP) that doesn't rely on the API.
-It instead uses the Selenium web driver (which is normally used for UI tests) to interact with the website, and could be automated to handle your more arduous tasks.

 # MVP Companion